hectorcorrea/solr-for-newbies/tutorial.md

 $ ./solr delete -c bibdata
 ```

-be aware that you will need to re-create the core if you want to re-import data to it.
+You will need to re-create the core if you want to re-import data to it.

 <div style="page-break-after: always;"></div>